drxvmrz/progress_bar/README.md

-# The simple cross-platform progress bar for terminal apps!
+# The simple cross-platform progress bar for console apps!
 The easy-to-use progress bar for your own terminal/CLI applications on c++

 # Features